OLED images and animations

 Install Imagemagick 🔗

-We can streamline the process of combining multiple images with command line tools. (exported slices/layers from Photoshop for example)
+We can streamline the processing with command line tools.
+(Converting exported slices/layers from Photoshop for example)

 For a step-by-step video, you can see : https://www.youtube.com/watch?v=-OCy1dyW7EQ